arvindmvepa/al-seg/README.md

 parameters by looking at the constructors for each parameter group type (i.e. model, data_geomtry, model_uncertainty, and policy).

+Some of the important parameters in the `policy` section are:
+- `policy_type`: In most cases this will be `ranked`, indicating to use a ranked selection method.
+However, for random sampling, please use `random`.
+- `rounds`: The proportion of the dataset to label in each round.
+This is a list of lists: the ith sublist indicates what proportion of the dataset to label each round.
+Currently, only the first element of the sublist is used - the second should be set to zero.
+For example, if `rounds` is `[[0.1, 0], [0.1, 0], [0.1, 0], [0.1, 0]]`, then 10% of the dataset will be labeled for four rounds.

+There are many other useful parameters, and we have provided several example yaml files.
-We have provided the yaml files for our method for the weakly-supervised and fully-supervised ACDC dataset.
+We have provided the yaml files for our method for the weakly-supervised and fully-supervised ACDC datasets.
 Additionally, we have provided yaml files for several baseline methods for all four datasets.
 To apply our method to the other datasets, simply update the `dataset` parameter in the `model` section and `dataset_type` in the `data_geometry` section.
 Please look at the other yaml files as a guide.